 Please submit nominations on or before August 14, 2000.

 Please submit nominations to Harry Hertz, Director, National Quality Program, NIST, 100 Bureau Drive, Mail Stop 1020, Gaithersburg, MD 20899-1020.
 Nominations may also be submitted via FAX to 301-948-3716.
 Additional information regarding the Committee, including its charter, current membership list, and executive summary may be found on its electronic home page at: http://www.quality.nist.gov.Start Further Info

 Harry Hertz, Director, National Quality Program and Designated Federal Official, NIST, 100 Bureau Drive, Mail Stop 1020, Gaithersburg, MD 20899-1020; telephone 301-975-2361; FAX: 301-948-3716; or via e-mail at firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

 I. Board of Overseers of the Malcolm Baldrige National Quality Award Information

 The Board was established in accordance with 15 U.S.C.
 3711a(d)(2)(B), pursuant to the Federal Advisory Committee Act (5 U.S.C. app.2).

 Objectives and Duties

 1. The Board shall review the work of the private sector contractor(s), which assists the Director of the National Institute of Standards and Technology (NIST) in administering the Award.
-The Board will make such suggestions for the improvement of the Award process as it deems necessary.
+The Board will make such suggestions for the improvements of the Award process as it deems necessary.

-2. The Board shall provide a written annual report on the results of Award activities to the Secretary of Commerce, along with its recommendations for improvement of the Award process.
+2. The Board shall provide a written annual report on the results of Award activities to the Secretary of Commerce, along with its recommendations for the improvement of the Award process.